 by Mike Ratliff

 22 Γίνεσθε δὲ ποιηταὶ λόγου καὶ μὴ μόνον ἀκροαταὶ παραλογιζόμενοι ἑαυτούς.
-(James 1:22 NA27)
+James 1:22 (NA28)

 22 Now be doers of the Word and not only hearers deceiving yourselves.
-(James 1:22 Possessing the Treasure New Testament V1)
+James 1:22 (translated from the NA28 Greek text)

 24 Τότε ὁ Ἰησοῦς εἶπεν τοῖς μαθηταῖς αὐτοῦ· εἴ τις θέλει ὀπίσω μου ἐλθεῖν, ἀπαρνησάσθω ἑαυτὸν καὶ ἀράτω τὸν σταυρὸν αὐτοῦ καὶ ἀκολουθείτω μοι.
-25 ὃς γὰρ ἐὰν θέλῃ τὴν ψυχὴν αὐτοῦ σῶσαι ἀπολέσει αὐτήν· ὃς δ᾽ ἂν ἀπολέσῃ τὴν ψυχὴν αὐτοῦ ἕνεκεν ἐμοῦ εὑρήσει αὐτήν.
-26 τί γὰρ ὠφεληθήσεται ἄνθρωπος ἐὰν τὸν κόσμον ὅλον κερδήσῃ τὴν δὲ ψυχὴν αὐτοῦ ζημιωθῇ; ἢ τί δώσει ἄνθρωπος ἀντάλλαγμα τῆς ψυχῆς αὐτοῦ; (Matthew 16:24-26 NA27)
+25 ὃς γὰρ ἐὰν θέλῃ τὴν ψυχὴν αὐτοῦ σῶσαι ἀπολέσει αὐτήν· ὃς δʼ ἂν ἀπολέσῃ τὴν ψυχὴν αὐτοῦ ἕνεκεν ἐμοῦ εὑρήσει αὐτήν.
+26 τί γὰρ ὠφεληθήσεται ἄνθρωπος ἐὰν τὸν κόσμον ὅλον κερδήσῃ τὴν δὲ ψυχὴν αὐτοῦ ζημιωθῇ; ἢ τί δώσει ἄνθρωπος ἀντάλλαγμα τῆς ψυχῆς αὐτοῦ; Matthew 16:24-26 (NA28)

 24 Then Jesus said to his disciples, “If someone wishes to come after me, let him deny himself and take up his cross and let him follow me.
 25 For whoever desires to save his life will lose it, but whoever loses his life because of me will find it.
 26 For what will it benefit a man if he acquires the whole world but he forfeits his own soul?
 Or what will a man give in exchange for his soul?”
-(Matthew 16:24-26 Possessing the Treasure New Testament V1)
+Matthew 16:24-26 (translated from the NA28 Greek text)

 The passage in question in the Epistle of James is so often ripped from it context that it is no wonder that so many look at it as a doorway into legalism.
 Therefore, let us put it into context.